Terms of Business

 The duty of confidentiality applies subject to rules imposing on the Law Firm a duty to disclose information.

 The Law Firm cannot warrant that confidentiality is maintained when communicating externally, including communication by way of e-mail or fax.
-At the client's request, encryption systems or digital signatures are applied.
+At the client's request or if required, encryption systems or digital signatures are applied.

 Payment of expenses